 Do not add cheese on the last layer.
 Instead, place a grease proof paper on top.

 Cover small bricks with foil paper and place on top of the lasagna.
-Set in the fridge for two hours before baking.

 Set the oven at 180 degrees or gas level four.
 Bake the lasagna (leave the bricks on top) for one hour.